-This is mainly as that is exactly what is happening and many of the people you see coming and going are engaged in the complex process of actually shooting Movies and Tc Series.
-Our last visit saw us witness several scenes being shot from high profile franchises and offered a real glimpse into the world of film production.
+This is mainly because that is exactly what is happening and many of the people you see coming and going are engaged in the complex process of actually shooting Movies and TV Series.
+Our last visit saw us witness several scenes being shot from high-profile franchises and offered a real glimpse into the world of film production.
 The tour comprises of a few different parts.

 The Jungle is an area of the Studio where any scenes are shot that requires a remote jungle or woodland scene.
 There are several remote cabins and a Lagoon used for the ER finale.
 The area is really unassuming and it’s quite amazing the kinds of scenes that can be made with just a thin veneer of foliage!

 – Pretty Little Liars – Heart of Dixie – Muppets – Million Dollar Baby – E.R. – True Blood –

 One of the oldest sets in the Studio and the setting for thousands of scenes for film and TV over the years.
 The set is based around a classic U.S city block often New York but can be any major Downtown U.S City.

 – E.R. – Batman – Pretty Little Liars – Gremlins – Annie – Minority Report –

 Our Favourite stop with many iconic building facades such as the Church from lost boys, The Geller House from Friends, and the Redwood High School from Pretty little liars.
 The street is your quintessential Small Town USA town square and could be used for just about anywhere you can imagine, and pretty much has.

 – Friends – Gremlins – Pretty Little Liars – Greece (Live) – Growing Pains – Shameless – The Waltons –